bwvoss/failure-patterns-essay/README.md

 It also promotes a more generic and wide-reaching abstraction that can be explicitly understood, or changed.
 The handlers are passed into either a function, or a group of functionally pipelined functions, implying that handlers need only be scoped to a single function.

-##### Scope Error Handlers to Specific Abstractions
+##### Scope Error Handlers

-Scoping error handlers to a method, or class, keeps our error handlers discrete and simple.
-Error increases the amount and complexity of the code, and there is a good chance that the larger the scope the error handler has to watch over, the handler will become more complex and difficult to maintain.
-If our error handler has a global scope, it will either be too complicated to use, or too simple to provide much value.
+Scoping error handlers to a method, or class, keeps error handlers discrete and simple.
+Handlers are simpler when the scope of error to handle is limited.
+Error handlers at a global scope will either be too complicated to use, or too simple to provide value.

+Application design influences the complexity of handling errors.
+Erlang shows shared-nothing processes reduce the segment of errors around locking and shared memory from occurring, and small functional pipelines popular in Reactive programming provide a smaller scope to evaluate when errors occur.

 ##### Demonstrate Error Uniformly